AdebolaShelby/deep-learning-challenge/README.md

     * Add multiple hidden layers with appropriate activation functions.

+    * The first layer's input_dim was X_train_scaled.shape[1]

+        * Why Did I Use X_train_scaled.shape[1]?

+            * Compatibility: The neural network needs to know the number of input features to correctly process the input data.

+            Setting input_dim to X_train_scaled.shape[1] ensures that the first hidden layer has the correct number of input nodes to match the feature set.

+            * Model Initialization: Properly initializing the input dimension is crucial for the model to learn from the data.
+            It ensures that each feature in the input data is connected to the neurons in the first hidden layer.

     * Add dropout layers to prevent overfitting.

+        * Why Did I Use Two Dropout Layers?

+            * Prevent Overfitting: By adding dropout layers, the model is less likely to overfit the training data, which means it can generalize better to unseen data.
+            Dropout forces the network to learn more robust features by preventing it from relying too heavily on specific neurons.

+            * Improve Generalization: Dropout layers help improve the generalization of the model by ensuring that the network learns a more diverse set of features.
+This leads to better performance on the validation and test datasets.

     * Compile the model with binary_crossentropy loss function and adam optimizer.

     * Train the model with early stopping callback to prevent overfitting.

+        * Why Did I Use EarlyStopping?

+            * Prevent Overfitting: Training a model for too many epochs can lead to overfitting, where the model performs well on the training data but poorly on unseen data.

+            EarlyStopping helps to halt training once the model's performance on the validation set stops improving, thus preventing overfitting.

+            * Save Computational Resources: Training deep neural networks can be computationally expensive and time-consuming.

+            By stopping the training process early when no further improvement is observed, computational resources are saved.

+            * Optimal Model Selection: EarlyStopping ensures that the best model (in terms of validation performance) is selected during training.

+            The restore_best_weights=True parameter ensures that the model weights are reverted to the best state observed during training.

     * Evaluate the model using the test data to determine the loss and accuracy.